 |• Data on asset fundamentals|

-The research tools are available through the LYNX desktop trading platform.
+Research tools are available through the LYNX desktop trading platform.

-The charting features are almost endless at LYNX.
+Charting features are almost endless at LYNX.
 There are more than 100 technical indicators, but just like the desktop trading platform, the charting tool requires some trading experience.

 The news feed is great.
 Information is provided by top-tier news agencies like Reuters.
-You can filter based on companies, topics, and many other criteria.
+You can filter based on companies, topics and many other criteria.

 Other research tools you will enjoy